 Bramble cleared of sex attacks

-Footballer Titus Bramble has been cleared of sexually assaulting two women.
+Sunderland footballer Titus Bramble has been cleared of sexually assaulting two women.

-The Sunderland defender was found not guilty by a jury at Teesside Crown Court following a four-day trial.
+The defender was found not guilty by a jury at Teesside Crown Court following a four-day trial.

 Bramble, 30, was accused of groping a woman in a nightclub in Yarm, Teesside, before sexually assaulting another in a taxi home.

-The Sunderland defender said she kissed him and put her hand on his crotch during the journey.
+He said she kissed him and put her hand on his crotch during the journey.
 He said: "We were kissing.
 We kissed a couple of times passionately.
 She was touching me and putting my hand on her leg."

 But the complainant claimed he twice grabbed her hand and put it on his crotch and placed his hand between her legs, which made her "scared".